k4yseer/doctor-everywhere/backend/composite/make_payment/README.md

 - **200**: Payment processed successfully
 - **400**: Missing or invalid fields
+- **404**: Invoice not found for appointment
 - **500**: Internal service error

 ## Dependencies

-- Payment Wrapper Service (Stripe integration)
+- Payment Wrapper Service
 - Invoice Service
-- Appointment Service
-- Delivery Service
-- Inventory Service
+- Patient Service (for notification email lookup)
-- RabbitMQ (for messaging)
+- RabbitMQ (for `payment.success` event)
+- Notification helper/service

 ## Environment Variables

+- `AMQP_URL`: RabbitMQ connection URL
+- `INVOICE_SERVICE_URL`: URL of the invoice service
 - `STRIPE_WRAPPER_URL`: URL of the payment wrapper service
-- `INVOICE_SERVICE_URL`: URL of the invoice service
-- `APPOINTMENT_SERVICE_URL`: URL of the appointment service
-- `DELIVERY_SERVICE_URL`: URL of the delivery service
-- `INVENTORY_SERVICE_URL`: URL of the inventory service
+- `PATIENT_SERVICE_URL`: URL of the patient service
-- `AMQP_URL`: RabbitMQ connection URL

 ## Error Handling

-Errors are published to the `topic_logs` exchange with routing key `make_payment.error`.
-The service continues processing where possible but returns appropriate error responses.
+Service-side failures are published to the `topic_logs` exchange under `make_payment.error` and appropriate HTTP error responses are returned.

 ## Messaging

-Publishes messages to the `topic_logs` exchange:
+Publishes a single message to the `topic_logs` exchange:

-- `appointment.complete`: Notifies appointment completion
-- `delivery.create`: Triggers delivery processing
-- `inventory.reserved`: Confirms inventory reservation
-- `twilio.sms`: Sends SMS notification to patient
+- `payment.success`: emitted when the payment completes and the invoice is updated

+The service also sends a non-blocking notification request to the notification helper for email delivery.